tczajka/bootstrap/README.md

 * **Tetris**.
 The game.

 As we develop our programming languages, we will *bootstrap* the compilers to use their own language!
-So the assembler will be written in assembly, Forth will be written in Forth, and Brooklyn will be written in Brooklyn.
+So the assembler will be written in assembly and Brooklyn will be written in Brooklyn.

 ## The code